Stay in Range: Deeper Into Bulletproofs

 then unless you’re (really) lucky, the only way that can hold is if x=0x=0.

-The verifier sends a random vector r\mathbf{r} of length nn.
+The verifier sends a random vector r\mathbf{r} of length nn, and the prover must now show:

 aLaR,r=0\langle \mathbf{a}_L \circ \mathbf{a}_R, \mathbf{r} \rangle = 0